taxrolls/taxrolls.github.io/README.md

 A prototype is available for a small portion of the 1313 Tax Roll.
 Please view the styled HTML edition at: [https://nadaniels.github.io/taxrolls/TaxRoll_1313_HTML.html](https://nadaniels.github.io/taxrolls/TaxRoll_1313_HTML.html)

 A full-featured website for the Tax Rolls that includes the available digitized manuscript images via IIIF is currently in deveopment.
+The manuscript containing the 1313 Roll can be found on Gallica at: [https://gallica.bnf.fr/ark:/12148/btv1b9063202d](https://gallica.bnf.fr/ark:/12148/btv1b9063202d)

 ### TEI Markup
 The basic TEI Markup of the individual tax payments in the rolls currently includes the following: